Skip to main content

 Are craze lines in teeth something to worry about?

 Craze lines are extremely common, particularly in adult teeth, and are generally considered a normal part of ageing.
 They are very fine, shallow cracks that affect only the outer enamel and typically do not cause pain or require treatment.
+They may become more visible over time, especially if staining substances such as tea, coffee, or red wine settle into the lines.
 If you are unsure whether a line on your tooth is a harmless craze line or a more significant crack, a dental examination can provide clarity.

 ED